grafana/pyroscope/docs/sources/configure-client/language-sdks/python.md

   slow_code()
 ```

-## Sending data to Phlare with Pyroscope Python integration
+## Sending data to Grafana Cloud or Phlare with Pyroscope Python SDK

 Starting with [weekly-f8](https://hub.docker.com/r/grafana/phlare/tags) you can ingest pyroscope profiles directly to phlare.